Merciful and Faithful Priest

 The passage presents four reasons

-why it was necessary for him to receive the same sentence of death as humanity.
+why it was necessary for him to receive the same sentence of death as the rest

 First, to experience death on